FusionRelay Explorer - Oracle Fusion SQL/Data Extension

 Features

-• Run SQL Queries: Write and execute SQL queries directly from the editor against configured Fusion environments.
-Results display in a split view or a new tab.
+- Run SQL Queries: Write and execute SQL queries directly from the editor against configured Fusion environments.
+Results display in interactive table below the query.

-• Data Viewer: View the results in an advanced table view with filters, single row view, and sorting.
+- Data Viewer: View the results in an advanced table view with filters, jump to column, single row view, and sorting.
 Also export data to Excel, CSV, or open in Data Wrangler.

 Paid Features: